Before cooking or grilling chicken, you should consider adding some marinade for tenderizing the meat and getting flavorful chicken.

 1. Pastes

-Pastes are lathered to form a layer on top and left to rest on the meat.
+Pastes are gathered to form a layer on top and left to rest on the meat.
 Usually, they are sour-based cream or dairy-based marinades like yogurt.
 You might get them from your local grocery store as they are usually ready-made.

 The tandoori chicken marinade is an example of a paste marinade used on pork loins and poultry.
 It is commonly used in Italian dressing.